cjolowicz/blog/content/posts/hypermodern-python-project.md

 legacy support.
 Time to show how to build a Python project for *hypermodernists*, from scratch.

-This post is aimed both at beginners who are keen to learn best practises from the start, and seasoned Python developers whose workflows are affected by boilerplate and workarounds required by the legacy toolbox.
+This guide is aimed both at beginners who are keen to learn best practises from the start, and seasoned Python developers whose workflows are affected by boilerplate and workarounds required by the legacy toolbox.
 The focus is on simplicity and minimalism.

 <!--
-This post has a companion repository:
+This guide has a companion repository:
 [cjolowicz/hypermodern-python](https://github.com/cjolowicz/hypermodern-python)
 -->